rxcle/rxindi-support/help.md

 ---
 ## User Interface

 The user interface of Rxindi consists of a single InDesign panel which can be opened via `Window > Extensions > Rxindi`.
-The panel consists of three sections which can be expanded and collapsed.
+The panel has three sections which can be expanded and collapsed.

 - `Prepare`
     - This section has a quick reference guide of all available statements.